 Employment authorization to allow international students to be paid for work in the U.S. is restricted by law.
 In general there are two overall categories of employment for during student status: on-campus and off-campus.

-Enrolled F1 and J1 students may be paid for work on the Cornell campus.
+Enrolled F1 and J1 students may be paid for work on the Cornell campus up to 20 hours per week.
 You may work at any type of job on campus; it does not have to be in your field of study.
 While classes are in session during the fall or spring semesters or if you are registered during the summer, you may work a maximum of 20 hours per week.

 F1 students do not need to complete any extra immigration procedure with the Office of Global Learning in order to start working.
 Your hiring department will have you fill in some paperwork.

-J1 students who are on a Cornell DS-2019 form need to obtain a “J1 student employment authorization letter” from the Office of Global Learning BEFORE you may start working.
-Please come into our advising hours to obtain that letter and bring with you proof of your employment such as an offer letter or an email printed out.
-Your hiring department will also have you fill in some paperwork.
-J1 students who are not on a Cornell issued DS-2019 will need authorization from your J1 sponsor (e.g. IIE, Fulbright, etc.).
+J1 Students On Campus Employment Procedures: J1 students who are on a Cornell DS-2019 form need to obtain a “J1 student employment authorization letter” from the Office of Global Learning BEFORE you may start working.
+Please complete and send the emailed J1 Student On Campus Work Authorization Request form here.
+Once we complete your request, we will email you to come into the Office of Global Learning in 300 Caldwell Hall.
+You will need to bring your proof of your employment with you when you pick up the authorization letter.
+Proof of employment could be a job offer or confirmation letter or an email printed out.
+J1 students who are not on a Cornell issued DS-2019 will need authorization from your J1 sponsor (e.g. IIE, Fulbright, etc.) and not from the Cornell Office of Global Learning.

 After having been in F1 status for at one full academic year or J1 student status after a semester, you are eligible to apply for off-campus work authorization in your field of study only.
 This could be full-time during the summer and the winter semester break, or part-time (limited to 20 hours of total employment per week, including any on-campus positions) during the academic year.
 There are two types of off campus work authorization for F1 students called "practical training" and one type for J1 students: